Design trends come and go, but hardwood is timeless.

 Our designers share tips and top trends for every season.
 Discover your next home project with the help of our blog.

 It's no secret that hardwood flooring is a beloved staple of the modern American home, delivering an unparalleled experience with long-lasting benefits that outweigh upfront costs.
 Its strength and longevity keep hardwood floors at the top when it comes to home market values and return on investment.
-Choose from dozens of beautiful wood flooring types, tones, and finishes to complement any style, whether you’re renovating a modern minimalist space or building a rustic cabin.
+Choose from dozens of beautiful wood flooring types, tones, and finishes complementing any style, whether you’re renovating a modern minimalist space or building a rustic cabin.

 Though you have many flooring choices resembling hardwood, there are two options delivering real wood: